Pornhub blocks Utah in protest of new age-verification law

-SALT LAKE CITY — Pornhub, one of the largest adult content websites on the internet, has blocked Utahns from viewing the site in an apparent protest of a new law forcing stricter age-verification measures.
+Pornhub, one of the largest adult content websites on the internet, has blocked Utahans from viewing the site in an apparent protest of a new law forcing stricter age-verification measures.

 "As you may know, your elected officials in Utah are requiring us to verify your age before allowing you access to our website.
 While safety and compliance are at the forefront of our mission, giving your ID card every time you want to visit an adult platform is not the most effective solution for protecting our users, and in fact, will put children and your privacy at risk," the site's message read.

-Pornhub insisted it had robust trust and safety measures to prevent children from accessing its adult content, and the measures the state of Utah was requiring had no proper enforcement.
+Pornhub insisted it had robust trust and safety measures to prevent children from accessing its adult content, and the actions the state of Utah required had no proper enforcement.

 "We believe that the best and most effective solution for protecting children and adults alike is to identify users by their device and allow access to age-restricted materials and websites based on that identification.
 Until a real solution is offered, we have made the difficult decision to completely disable access to our website in Utah."

-The site's message urged viewers to contact their elected lawmakers to demand "solutions that make the internet safer while also respecting your privacy."
+The site's message urged viewers to contact elected lawmakers to demand "solutions that make the internet safer while respecting your privacy."

-Pornhub is protesting Senate Bill 287, which unanimously passed the legislature this year.
-It requires adult content websites to use age-verification systems before someone can view them.
-The bill allowed for third-party or other systems to do as such.
-The bill is similar to one passed by Louisiana's state legislature.

-Stabile said he was unaware if any other adult websites will be blocking Utah.
+Stabile said he was unaware if any other adult websites would be blocking Utah.

-The sponsor of SB287, Sen. Todd Weiler, R-Woods Cross, told FOX 13 News in a text message he believed that Pornhub could comply with the new law.
+The sponsor of SB287, Sen. Todd Weiler, R-Woods Cross, told Scripps News Salt Lake City in a text message he thinks that Pornhub could comply with the new law.

-"They are complying with LA’s law, which is essentially the same.
-So I expect they will eventually comply with Utah’s as well," he wrote.
+"They are complying with [Louisiana]'s law, which is essentially the same.
+So I expect they will eventually comply with Utah's as well," he wrote.

 Pornhub and other sites previously protested a law the Utah State Legislature passed in 2020 requiring adult websites to have a warning label with an opt-in message, arguing it was unconstitutional.
 But ultimately, many of the sites started putting up the warning labels to Utah visitors.